JWambaugh/FirmamentGameEngine/README.md

 Copyright (C) 2012-2013 Jordan CM Wambaugh

+This is the Haxe 3/OpenFL version of Firmament.
+For the haxe 2/NME version of Firmament, please see the [Firmament.hx project](https://github.com/martamius/Firmament.hx).

 Firmament is an open-source, 2 dimensional game engine developed for the easy creation of video games.
 It is currently under heavy development, so its feature list is constantly expanding.
 Its main features are: